Taiyelolu1/LA-Crime-Analysis/README.md

 **Measures**
 * **Total Crimes**: This counts the total records of crimes recorded between 2020-2025.
+* **Victim Count**: This counts the total number of victims of the crimes.
+This is used in visualizing victims by descent and age band.
 * **Most Affected Area**: This shows the community with the highest crime records.
 * **Avg Victim Age**: This was created to get insights on the average age of crime victims.
 * **Peak Crime Time**: This shows the time of the day with the highest crime activities recorded based on the grouping of the timestamps.